 As a lip scrub I use a very simple and homemade solution:

 1 tablespoon brown sugar (if you have sensitive skin, regular white sugar is a better option since it’s usually finer)

 1 tablespoon of honey (or just enough to mix with the sugar and make a paste)

 Just rub your lips with this concoction and it will leave them silky smooth.
-Of course a layer of THE balm is mandatory afterwards.
+Of course, a layer of THE balm is mandatory afterward.
 The ideal time to apply anything nourishing is always just after a scrub when it can penetrate more easily and the ingredients can work its magic.